UdhayChandra/algo-trading-bot/README.md

 # algo-trading-bot
 This algorithmic trading bot is a sophisticated system designed to automate trading decisions based on deep learning and technical analysis, operating in a real-time environment.
 It leverages an asynchronous, multi-threaded architecture to ensure responsiveness and fault tolerance.

-Here's a breakdown of how the bot works, including its ordering, entry, exit, Stop-Loss (SL), and Take-Profit (TP) conditions:

 ### How the Bot Works: The Overall Flow